 Approvals.
 The Companies Law provides that a transaction with an office holder or a transaction in which an office holder has a personal interest may not be approved if it is adverse to the company's interest.
 In addition, such a transaction generally requires board approval, unless the transaction is an extraordinary transaction or the articles of association provide otherwise.
-If the transaction is an extraordinary transaction, indemnification or insurance of an office holder, then in addition to any approval stipulated by the articles of association, approval of the company's audit committee and the board of directors is required.
+If the transaction is an extraordinary transaction, or if it concerns exculpation, indemnification or insurance of an office holder, then in addition to any approval stipulated by the articles of association, approval of the company's audit committee and the board of directors is required.
 Exculpation, indemnification, insurance or compensation of a director also would require shareholder approval.
-A director who has a personal interest in a matter that is considered at a meeting of the board of directors or the audit committee also has a personal interest in the matter.
+A director who has a personal interest in a matter that is considered at a meeting of the board of directors or the audit committee may not attend that meet ing or vote on that matter, unless a majority of the board of directors or the audit committee also has a personal interest in the matter.
 If a majority of the board of directors or the audit committee has a personal interest in the transaction, shareholder approval is also required.